PolymerLabs/arcs/README.md

 A hosted version of Arcs is available at https://live.arcs.dev.

-> Note: Arcs is transitioning to Cloud Build and the live.arcs.dev hosted pages referenced above may not be operational currently.
->
-> TODO(bgogul): Edit above when we've restored/reconfirmed live.arcs.dev publishing and operation.

 [TypeDoc](https://live.arcs.dev/dist/apidocs/) generated documentation is available for Arcs Runtime.

 To develop with Arcs, please follow  our [Contributing Guide](CONTRIBUTING.md).